Is Your Website Still WCAG 2.1 Compliant?

 Decorative background video does not require captions.
 Informational content does.

-Do Accessibility Plugins Make You WCAG Compliant?
+Do Accessibility Plugins Make You WCAG-Compliant?

 Accessibility overlays and plugins can offer helpful user controls such as: